 Malignant metastatic tumors disappear, usually within a few weeks.

-Performance indicators radiosurgery in the treatment of benign tumors is very high – about 95% in the long term.
+Radiosurgery performance indicators are very high in the treatment of benign tumors – about 95% in the long term.

 Radiotherapy is appropriate for the destruction of small tumors.
 Large tumors, due to their volume, have a significant pressure on the surrounding brain tissue and cause dysfunction.
 In this case, radiosurgery applied after a standard surgical operation such as addition and completion of resection.
 It is a specialized combination therapy surgical resection and radiosurgery for complex tumors.

-Purpose radiosurgical treatment is to prevent further growth of benign tumors, and thus excluding the risk of deterioration of the function or life-threatening.
+Purpose is radio surgical treatment is to prevent further growth of benign tumors, and thus excluding the risk of deterioration of the function or life-threatening.

 A benign tumor may remain the same size after treatment without affecting the patient’s ability to live a full life.
 However, in most patients the tumor is reduced gradually, over many years.